Junior Risk Analyst

 Being an outdoors person, Helsinki is a playground offering a wide range of activities, ranging from the highly exotic like ice swimming to cross-country skiing, sailing and running.
 I also like the creative spirit of the city, its design district, northern oddities and the numerous cosy coffee shops around the city.

-That's the essence of living in Helsinki; despite having the energetic feel of a capital, nature is never too far away.
+To take a break from city life many retreat to their summer cottage during holidays.
+That's the essence of living in Helsinki; despite having the energetic feel of a capital, nature is never far away.

 My favourite place in Helsinki is probably Suomenlinna, an 18th-century sea fortress built on a cluster of islands a 10-minute ferry ride from the main market square, Kauppatori.
 The fortress is a UNESCO World Heritage site, and has museums and cafés.
 It’s fun to explore, and you easily forget how close you are to the city centre when you’re there.